SimSaladin/kumpulaspace.fi/README.md

 # More technical

-**This section is relevant only if the build executable needs to be recompiled.**
+**This and below sections are relevant only if hakyll executable needs to be recompiled, or the site installed on a new host.**

 The package installs fine with cabal (`cabal install`).
 However, you will most likely want to link statically (minimizes server dependencies):